PRPO-projekt/travel-buddy/README.md

 This service allows for interacting with data associated with a specific user.

+## Docker

+Docker images are created using GitHub actions ([.github/workflows/docker-publish.yml](.github/workflows/docker-publish.yml)) and published to the GitHub container registry.
+To add a new image, add a new entry in the build job strategy matrix.

+The image parameter defines the name of the resulting Docker image, which must start with `PRPO-projekt`.
+Context is the path to the folder where the Dockerfile for the microservice resides.

 ## Making a new microservice

 No matter which build system you are using (Maven, Gradle, ...), each microservice must contain three subprojects: